brayvid/AppliedComputation/README.md

 Run_SolveDiffPDE.m: Provide a difference equation and boundary conditions and run to solve for the interior points.

 Run_SolveLaplace.m: Provide a domain and boundary conditions and run to solve Laplace's equation in the interior.

+(All other functions in the repository are called by the above scripts and not run with directly)